nginxinc/nginmesh/README.md

+# Important Project Notice
+This project is no longer under active development.
+It will be preserved here for the foreseeable future for reference.
+Please note that the last version released works with Istio 0.7.

 # NGINX Architecture with Istio Service Mesh
 This repository provides an implementation of a NGINX based service mesh (nginMesh).  nginMesh is compatible with Istio.
 It leverages NGINX as a sidecar proxy.